 Symptoms and Signs of Infantile Spasms

 Spasms begin with a sudden, rapid, tonic contraction of the trunk and limbs, sometimes for several seconds.
 Spasms range from subtle head nodding to contraction of the whole body.
 They involve flexion, extension, or, more often, both (mixed).
-The spasms usually occur in clusters, often several dozen, in close succession and occur typically after children wake up and occasionally during sleep.
+The spasms usually occur in clusters, often several dozen, in close succession and occur typically after children wake up and occasionally when falling asleep.
 Sometimes, at first, they are mistaken for startles.

-Developmental delays (see Childhood Development Childhood Development Development is often divided into specific domains, such as gross motor, fine motor, language, cognition, and social/emotional growth.
-These designations are useful, but substantial overlap... read more ) are usually present.
-In the first stages of the disorder, developmental regression can occur (eg, children may stop smiling or lose the ability to sit up or roll over).
+Developmental delays (see Childhood Development Childhood Development Descriptions of development are often divided into specific domains, such as gross motor, fine motor, language, cognition, and social/emotional growth.
+These designations are useful, but substantial... read more ) may be present before the onset of infantile spasm.
+In infants with normal development, developmental regression can occur (eg, children may stop smiling or lose the ability to sit up or roll over).

 Diagnosis of Infantile Spasms